alan-turing-institute/QUIPP-pipeline/README.md

 ## Top-level directory contents

 The top-level directory structure mirrors the data pipeline.

-(TODO more)
+ - `doc`: The QUiPP report - a high-level overview of the project, our work and the methods we have considered so far.

  - `generators`: Quickly generating input data for the pipeline from a few tunable and well-understood models